MatheusMBispo/GMAnalogKit/README.md

 # GMAnalogKit

-AnalogKit is a framework for SpriteKit projects that provides a fixed Analog and hidden Analog with user defined tracking area.
+AnalogKit is a framework for SpriteKit projects that provides a fixed Analog and a hidden Analog with user defined tracking area.

 - Customizable Textures
 - Customizable Tracking Area